 The best barn hacks – the beginning of a series

 Save money and time when you can with these barn hacks, and make annoying tasks a bit easier.
-VIDEO below, too!

 - If you are breaking in a new pair of riding or paddock boots, wear slightly wet socks to soften the leather and mold it to your leg and foot.
 You can also spray the inside of your boots with water to soften the leather.
-I wish I had a tip for making the swampy feeling go away when you do this, but I don’t.
+I wish I had a tip for making the swampy feeling disappear when you do this, but I don’t.

 - To create hot towels in the cooler weather for stain removal and warming up the bit, use a (supervised) crockpot with water and small dish towels.
 You can also use an insta-hot kettle.
 Hot toweling is a great way to clean your fuzzy winter horse!
 Also nice to add hot water to your horse’s meals, or if you need to dissolve some meds into his food.